frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 #### object

-The field contains data which is valid JSON.
+The field contains data which is valid JSON format objects.

 `format`: no options (other than the default).

+Additional properties:

+- **jsonSchema**: an object field can be customized by `jsonSchema` property.
+If provided, `jsonSchema` `MUST` be a valid JSON Schema object and the field's values in each row `MUST` conform to this JSON Schema.

 #### array